DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   - ``rte_eal_devargs_type_count``
   - ``rte_eal_parse_devargs_str``, replaced by ``rte_eal_devargs_parse``

-* eal: An ABI change is planned for 17.11 to make DPDK aware of IOVA address translation scheme.
-  Reference to phys address in EAL data-structure or functions may change to IOVA address or more appropriate name.
-  The change will be only for the name.
-  Functional aspects of the API or data-structure will remain same.

 * pci: Several exposed functions are misnamed.
   The following functions are deprecated starting from v17.11 and are replaced: